sivacoumar-delage/AZ-203/Labs/Develop Azure Platform as a Service Compute Solutions/Implement Azure functions/2 - Execute an Azure Function with triggers.md

 1. Repeat the last six steps to upload the files *Beta* and *Omega*

-1. In the *pictures* blade, check that the files has been uploaded in the storage
+1. In the *az203-blob-storage* blade, check that the files has been uploaded in the storage

 1. Select the file *Beta.txt*